Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Firm Optimization Problem}

-We assume that firm $j$'s revenue is $P \Phi_{j} f_j(L_{j})$, where $P$ is the output price, $\Phi_{j}$ is total factor productivity, $L_{j}$ is the number of workers employed by the firm, and $f_j(\cdot)$ is a standard production function with $f_j'(\cdot)>0$ and $f_j''(\cdot)<0$. \footnote{While we exclude inputs other than labor from the production process, flexible inputs can be easily incorporated.
+We assume that firm $j$'s revenue is $P \Phi_{j} f_j(L_{j})$, where $P$ is the output price, $\Phi_{j}$ is total factor productivity, $L_{j}$ is the number of workers employed by the firm, and $f_j(\cdot)$ is a standard production function with $f_j'(\cdot)>0$ and $f_j''(\cdot)<0$. \footnote{While we exclude inputs other than labor from the production process, flexible inputs such as capital or materials can be added.
 For instance, let $M_j$ be a flexible input with exogenous price $P_M$ and let $\tilde f_j(M_j, L_j)$ be the relevant production function.
 The optimal level of the input for any $L_j$ is $M^*_j = M_j(P_M,L_j)$.
 Then, we can study the optimal choice of labor using the production function $f_j(L_j) = \tilde f_j(M_j(p_M,L_j),L_j)$.} Additionally, we assume that the firm takes $P$ as exogenous, and set $P=1$ as the numeraire of the economy.